 Susan practiced law at the Indianapolis firm of Ice Miller and also served as a criminal defense attorney for Indianapolis based McClure, McClure and Kammen.

 Family & Education

-After receiving her undergraduate degree from Miami University of Ohio, Susan pursued a Juris Doctor (J.D.) from the Indiana University Indianapolis School of Law.
-She resides in Carmel, Indiana with her husband David and two children.
+After receiving her undergraduate degree from Miami University of Ohio, Susan pursued a Juris Doctor (J.D.) from the Indiana University Robert H. McKinney School of Law.
+In May of 2013, Susan was awarded an honorary Doctor of Public Service degree from Marian University in Indianapolis.
+She resides in Carmel, Indiana with her husband David and they have two young adult children.